crpietschmann/portfolio/_posts/2009-06-10-building-javascript-html-applications-using-adobe-air-for-free.markdown

 <ul>
 <li>Open the System Properties dialog box and click the Advanced tab.
 You can find this in the System settings within the Control Panel. </li>
 <li>Click the Environment Variables button. </li>
 <li>Select the PATH entry and then click the Edit button.
 Add the desired path to the end of the current variable value, separating it from previous values with a semicolon.
-For Example <em>&ldquo;;C:\AdobeAIRSDK\bin&rdquo;</em> </li>
+For Example *&ldquo;;C:\AdobeAIRSDK\bin&rdquo;* </li>
 <li>Click OK to Save. </li>
 </ul>
 <h3>Tips to Make Building and Testing Easier</h3>